 We focus on the structured tabular schema ($\mathcal{S}_3$, with $K$ fields) used in ACTG and introduce the metric of \textbf{instruction following accuracy} ($\text{IFAcc}$).
 For a given input $f$, the generator $G_{x \mid f}$ produces a text $x$, from which a feature $\hat{f}$ is extracted using $M_{\text{oracle}}$.
 The \textit{per-instance} $\text{IFAcc}$ is defined as the fraction of fields in $\hat{f}$ that correctly match the input instruction $f$, and the overall $\text{IFAcc}$ is the average of these per-instance scores across all text features.
 Formally:

 where $\mathbb{I}(\cdot)$ is the indicator function and the expectation is taken over the private feature set.

-Evaluating the conditional generator $G_{x \mid f}$ in ACTG, we find its instruction-following accuracy is significantly degraded by DP (e.g., dropping from 66\% to 53\% on bioRxiv; see \Cref{fig:reward-hacking}(a)).
+Evaluating the conditional generator $G_{x \mid f}$ in ACTG, we find its instruction-following accuracy is significantly degraded by DP (e.g., from 66\% to 53\% on bioRxiv; see \Cref{fig:reward-hacking}(a)).
 This loss of fine-grained control, even when aggregate metrics remain high, motivates a post-training procedure to restore instruction-following in conditional generation.

 \textbf{Boosting control via RL.}~ Because ACTG is built on tabular features, it provides a natural interface for reinforcement learning.
-Each input feature $f$ serves as a \textit{rubric}\footnote{This \textit{rubric-as-reward} paradigm has recently gained significant interest~\citep{gunjal2025rubrics,viswanathan2025checklists,huang2025reinforcement}.} for scoring generations.
+Each input feature $f$ serves as a \textit{rubric} for scoring generations.
 For each generated text $x$, we compute the per-instance $\text{IFAcc}$ as the reward.
 The training loop is straightforward: we sample prompts from the DP feature generator ($f \sim G_f$), generate text ($x \sim G_{x|f}$), and use the resulting reward to update the model.
 We term this approach built on top of (and enabled by) ACTG as \textbf{ACTG-RL}.
 Crucially, unlike~\citet{wu2024privately} who privatize the policy gradients, our RL training phase requires no additional privacy budget as both the prompts and the reward signal are derived without accessing the private data.

 \textbf{The reward hacking issue.}~ ACTG-RL adopts the standard PPO objective~\citep{schulman2017proximal}, which reveals a clear trade-off between control and fidelity.
 While instruction following accuracy (IFAcc) improves, the MAUVE score plummets (see \Cref{fig:reward-hacking}(b)), indicating a significant loss of textual quality.
 A closer examination of the outputs reveals the failure mode: the model learns to \textit{hack} the reward by generating short ``TL;DR''-style sentences.
-These outputs perfectly satisfy the rubric's criteria but fail to resemble the target domain's style (e.g., a full abstract); we present an example of such a generation in \Cref{fig:reward-hacking}(c).
+These outputs satisfy the rubric but fail to match the target domain’s style (e.g., a full abstract); see \Cref{fig:reward-hacking}(c).
 This failure highlights the need for a method that can boost control without sacrificing textual alignment.
 We address the challenge in what follows.